What is rental yield?

 What exactly is rental yield and how can you factor it into your investment strategy?

-Rental yield is the amount of money made on an investment property.
-The amount left over after deducting costs from the rental income on your property is the rental yield.
+Your rental yield is the amount of money you've made on an investment property.
+It's the amount left over after you take out your property expenses from the rental income.

 By understanding the rental yield on a particular investment property, you can calculate how long it will take to reach your investment goals.
 It will also tell you whether you're better off searching for a property in a different suburb where the rental yield may be higher.
 A higher rental yield generally means a greater cash flow.